sbesson/idr0000-lastname-example/README.txt

       named "idr0000-study.txt".

-Subdirectories within the dataset define metadata for individual screens or experiments within the study:
+Subdirectories within the study define metadata for individual screens or experiments within the study:

  * screenA: processed and library files for a typical screen